sodaliterocks/sodalite/README.md

 	Sodalite
 </h1>

-**Sodalite** is an immutable desktop OS built with [rpm-ostree](https://coreos.github.io/rpm-ostree/) &mdash; similar to [Fedora Silverblue](https://silverblue.fedoraproject.org/) &mdash; making use of the [Pantheon desktop](https://elementary.io/docs/learning-the-basics), sticking closely to the ethos and workflow perpetrated by [elementary](https://elementary.io/open-source).
+**Sodalite** is an immutable desktop OS built with [rpm-ostree](https://coreos.github.io/rpm-ostree/) and on-top of [Fedora](https://getfedora.org/) &mdash; similar to [Fedora Silverblue](https://silverblue.fedoraproject.org/) &mdash; making use of the [Pantheon desktop](https://elementary.io/docs/learning-the-basics), sticking closely to the ethos and workflow perpetrated by [elementary](https://elementary.io/open-source).
 A work-in-progress but entirely usable as a production desktop.

 This is mostly a developer-orientated README; you're probably better off heading to [Sodalite Docs](https://docs.sodalite.rocks) if you're a user, or you can head down to **Quickstart** to get going.